mdancho84/mdancho84.github.io/_posts/2022-06-09-survival-analysis-plots-in-under-10-minutes-with-r.md

 image_preview: "/assets/survival_plots-2.jpg"

 ---
-**Making survival analysis** can be a challenge even for experienced R users but the good news is I'll help you make beautiful, publication-quality survival plots **in under 10-minutes.** Here's what WE are going to do:
+**Making a survival analysis** can be a challenge even for experienced R users, but the good news is I'll help you make beautiful, publication-quality survival plots **in under 10-minutes.** Here's what WE are going to do:

-1. Make your first `survival` model and plot it with `survminer`
+1. Make your first `survival` model and plot your survival analysis with `survminer`
 2. And I'll give you **3 SPECIAL BONUSES!** (that will take your survival plots _to the next level_).

 You excited?
 I am!
 Let's go!!

-# R-Tips Weekly
+# R-Tips Newsletter

-This article is part of R-Tips Weekly, a <a href="https://learn.business-science.io/r-tips-newsletter">weekly video tutorial</a> that shows you step-by-step how to do common R coding tasks.
+This article is part of R-Tips Newsletter, a <a href="https://learn.business-science.io/r-tips-newsletter">weekly video tutorial</a> that shows you step-by-step how to do common R coding tasks.

 <p>Here are the links to get set up. 👇</p>